Gene Orloff

 Gene Orloff (June 14, 1921 – March 23, 2009) was an American violinist, concertmaster, arranger, contractor and session musician.

 Background

 The son of a Russian immigrant violin maker, Orloff would try and get his father's violin down from the piano and try to play it.
 He was only three at the time.
 By the time he was five, he was playing recitals in his home city of Boston.
 Later, he was playing concerts at venues which included performances at Carnegie Hall and with the Boston Symphony.
-Having won a scholarship at the Curtis Institute of Music, he left due to the schedule and found work as a commercial musician and, on occasion, was working for 15 hours work per day.
+Having won a scholarship at the Curtis Institute of Music, he left due to the schedule and found work as a commercial musician and, on occasion, was working 15 hours per day.

 During his time, the artists that Orloff performed with included Meat Loaf, The Bee Gees, Aretha Franklin, Frank Sinatra and Barbra Streisand.
 Orloff's daughter Marcy said that one of his favorites was Van McCoy.